 The Supreme Court of India set aside the decision of the Delhi High Court which had restrained the screening of the movie “Bandit Queen, holding that the screening of a film cannot be prohibited merely because it depicts obscene and graphic events.
-The producers of a film which told the true story of a woman who was raped and brutalized before taking revenge on her attackers had approached the Supreme Court seeking the reinstatement of the classification of the film as “Adult only”.
+The producers of the film, which told the true story of a woman who was raped and brutalized before taking revenge on her attackers, had approached the Court seeking the reinstatement of the classification of the film as “Adult only”.
 The Court held that the scenes featuring nudity and expletives served the purpose of telling the important story and that the producers’ right to freedom of expression could not be restricted simply because of the content of the scenes.

 This analysis was originally prepared by ARTICLE 19